TosbackCgusBridge-Bot/CGUs-versions/Landsend/Privacy Policy.md

 Contact Us

-Request to Receive Catalogs: If you would like to receive our catalogs‚ please call **1-800-800-5800** websiteinquiry@landsend.com.
+Request to Receive Catalogs: If you would like to receive our catalogs‚ please call **1-800-478-8508** websiteinquiry@landsend.com.
 We will need your name‚ address‚ and telephone number to mail catalogs to you.

-Request to Stop Catalogs: If you would like to stop receiving our catalogs‚ please call **1-800-800-5800** or email websiteinquiry@landsend.com.
+Request to Stop Catalogs: If you would like to stop receiving our catalogs‚ please call **1-800-478-8508** or email websiteinquiry@landsend.com.
 It may take 2-4 weeks to process your request.

 Request to Opt Out of Third Party Marketing: We may make portions of our catalog and e-mail lists available to carefully screened companies whose products or services might interest you.
-If you prefer to have your name withheld from these lists‚ please call us toll-free at**1-800-800-5800** or send an email to websiteinquiry@landsend.com.
+If you prefer to have your name withheld from these lists‚ please call us toll-free at**1-800-478-8508** or send an email to websiteinquiry@landsend.com.

-General Privacy Questions: If you have questions about this Privacy Policy‚ please use our Contact Us Form‚ call **1-800-963-4816** or send an email‚ including your name and mailing address‚ to websiteinquiry@landsend.com.
+General Privacy Questions: If you have questions about this Privacy Policy‚ please use our Contact Us Form‚ call **1-800-478-8508** or send an email‚ including your name and mailing address‚ to websiteinquiry@landsend.com.

-Get Exclusive Offers + News Privacy Policy &.
-Contact Info sign up facebook twitter pinterest twitter pinterest sywr sywr wanelo
+sign up **Get exclusive Offers and News** Privacy Policy &.
+Contact Info Customer Service

+*   **800-963-4816**
+*   **Live Chat**
-*   Customer Service
+*   Help Center
 *   Guaranteed.
 Period.®
+*   Track My Order
 *   Contact Us
-*   Track My Order
+*   Shipping
-*   Make a Return
+*   Returns

-**Get Live Help**
-We're just a click or call away.
-Call 1.800.963.4816 Text Chat Now

-*   Company
+Company

 *   About Us
+*   Our Blog
 *   Careers
-    *   As Seen In
 *   Sustainability
 *   Investor Relations
 *   Newsroom

+Our Brands

+*   Lands' End
+*   Business Outfitters
+*   International Sites

-*   Services
+Services

 *   Gift Cards
 *   Monogramming &.
 Embroidery
 *   Shop Your Way Rewards
 *   Shop Catalogs
 *   Catalog Requests
-    *   Email Subscription
-    *   Glossary
-    *   Site Map

-*   Specialty Shops
-    *   LE Business Outfitters
-    *   Gifts
-    *   Women's Plus Sizes
-    *   Women's Petite Sizes
-    *   School Uniforms
-    *   Swimwear
-    *   International Websites
-    *   Shoes
+*   Refer a Friend

-*   Policies
+Policies

 *   Privacy Policy
-    *   Terms Of Use
+*   Terms of Use
-    *   Shipping
-    *   Returns
 *   Recall &.
 Safety Info
+*   CA Transparency Act

+*   Privacy Policy
+*   Terms of Use
+*   Recall &.
+Safety Info
-    *   California Transparency Act
+*   CA Transparency Act

-Sustainability

-We're a proud partner of the National Forest Foundation.

-Learn More Shop Our Catalog

-Environmentally friendly, easy to shop and always at your fingertips.

-Browse Catalog It's Beautiful Here

-The New Spring 2016
-ecatalog is here.
+*   © lands' end
+*   Sitemap

-Explore the Ecatalog Shop Your Way Rewards
+Shop Your Way Rewards

 Make every purchase rewarding.
 Join today.
 Earn today.
 It's free.

-Join Now ® Copyright 2016 Lands' End
+Sustainability

+We're a proud partner of the National Forest Foundation.
+Learn More.